brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 parents would be disappointed that my years of engineering education have come to this.
 I can take solace in the fact that I'm not typing this **on** an electric typewriter.
-At least, not yet - I'll get there eventually.
+At least, not yet - I'll regress to that level eventually.

 The IBM 1620 didn't have a screen or a mouse.
-But it had an integrated keyboard and printer in the form of a electric typewriter.
+But it had an integrated keyboard and printer in the form of an electric typewriter.
 This was not an ordinary typewriter.

 # Interesting Clock Feature